Civil Air Transport Flight 10: Aftermath

-The 727 involved was leased from Southern Air Transport, and was Civil Air Transport's only aircraft that flew international routes.
-The crash resulted in the demise of the airline.
-International flights were taken over by China Airlines, and Civil Air Transport ceased operations in 1975.
+The Boeing 727 involved in the accident was leased from Southern Air Transport and was Civil Air Transport's only aircraft operating international routes.
+The crash significantly weakened the airline's operations.
+Its international services were subsequently assumed by China Airlines, and Civil Air Transport ceased operations in 1975.

-Exactly 30 years after this accident, China Airlines Flight 676, a flight from Bali, Indonesia to Taipei, crashed in Dayuan Township, Taoyuan County, (now Dayuan District, Taoyuan City) killing 203 people (all 196 on board and seven more on the ground).
+Exactly 30 years after this accident, China Airlines Flight 676, operating from Bali, Indonesia to Taipei, crashed in Dayuan Township, Taoyuan County, (now Dayuan District, Taoyuan City), killing 203 people (196 on board and seven on the ground).